henrikhermansen/react-bootcamp/README.md

 :memo: - Note\
 :warning: - Warning

-## Day 1 :mouse:
+## Part 1 :mouse:

-Today we'll be taking on some concrete tasks in simple HTML files.
+We'll be taking on some concrete tasks in simple HTML files.

-See [Day1.md](./Day1.md) for more information.
+See [Part1.md](./Part1.md) for more information.

-## Day 2 :cat:
+## Part 2 :cat:

-Today we'll be working on an actual app, with focus on Hooks.
+We'll be working on an actual app, with focus on Hooks.

-See [Day2.md](./Day2.md) for more information.
+See [Part2.md](./Part2.md) for more information.

-## Day 3 :tiger:
+## Part 3 :tiger:

-Today we'll finish the app we started on in day 2.
+We'll finish the app we started on in part 2.

-See [Day3.md](./Day3.md) for more information.
+See [Part3.md](./Part3.md) for more information.